OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 03 - Run in Copilot.md

 * "Find discounted seafood in Northwind.
 Show a table with the products, supplier names, average discount rate, and revenue per period."

-* "Find ad campaigns for high revenue Northwind products"
+* "Find high revenue Northwind products.
+Did we run any ad campaigns for them?"

 See if this last one also locates any of the documents you uploaded to your OneDrive.